Hegemony is as old as Ancient Greece, but no era lasts forever!

 The National Security paper central assertions since the turn of the century all but expunged the instinctive internationalization of Roosevelt and Truman.
 America’s global power must not be challenged, whereby the U.S. reserves for itself the right to decide who might be its enemies and how they are dealt with.

 No other nation can be permitted to challenge U.S. primacy and as Woodrow Wilson stated during WW I, “There is one response for us, force, force to the utmost, force without stint or limit, the righteous and triumphant force which shall make right the law of the world.”

-With the arrival of the George W Bush administration in the 21st century the “winds of our times” changed and the “dogs of war arrived,” which begged the question in which age did President Bush live at the turn of the 21st century.
+With the arrival of the George W Bush administration in the 21st century the “winds of our times” changed and the “dogs of war arrived” and the national security state increased with eroding civil liberties, which begged the question in which age did President Bush live at the turn of the 21st century.

 With President G.W.
 Bush US hegemony in the world became much like the Pan-German expansionism of Wilhelm II, before 1914, unrealistic geopolitical ambitions and a pre-emptive strategy for dealing with opponents.
 He created enemies faster than he could kill them.

 For Europeans like me, American policies and objectives have evolved into something I can no longer support or admire.
 The benevolent hegemon is no longer trusted, except for its good intentions and this made me deviate at the turn of the new millennium, seeing more clearly its nature of the beast.